yschroe/chessalyzer.js/README.md

 -   [ ] Check functionality for non-lichess PGN files
 -   [ ] Write Mocha tests
 -   [ ] Update jsdoc
--   [ ] Track statistics for promoted pieces.
-Currently stats for those are not tracked
--   [ ] Fix Bug: Profiling does not work during multicore analysis.